⤓ Download the Performance Evaluation Form and Guidelines docx

 Supervisors are encouraged to evaluate performance within the context of performance management.

 Reasons for Conducting a Performance Evaluation

 - Employee growth and development (see Professional Development Planning)

 - Assess match between knowledge, skill and ability with performance and job requirement

-When to Conduct Performance Evaluation
+When to Conduct a Performance Evaluation

 - At any time the supervisor wishes to record noteworthy performance, either favorable or unfavorable.

 - Changing nature of work, i.e., technological changes, job duties, or change in scope of work.